mcruggiero/Code_and_Presentations/README.md

 # Code_and_Presentations
-Curious, coding snippets, and completed projects.
+Curios, coding snippets, and completed projects.